Zaozzz/zaozzz.github.io/index.md

 My primary research focus lies in the areas of **multimodal large models**.

-<span style="color:red">I am currently seeking an unpaid, remote Research Assistant opportunity starting in the fall of 2025, as well as exploring Master's or Ph.D. programs beginning in the fall of 2027.</span>
+<span style="color:#FF6666">I am currently seeking an unpaid, remote Research Assistant opportunity starting in the fall of 2025, as well as exploring Master's or Ph.D. programs beginning in the fall of 2027.</span>

 ## News